Breakthrough Gene Therapy Clinical Trial in Colombia Aims to Cure Alzheimer's Disease And Could Reverse 20 Years of Age on Patients

 The human telomerase reverse transcriptase (hTERT) is an enzyme that expression plays a role in cellular aging.
 It is normally repressed in cells, resulting in progressive shortening of telomerase.
 Telomerase gene therapy in adult and old mice delays aging and increases longevity.
 The clinical trial —Study Involving new gene-therapy using Libella’s AAV Reverse (hTERT) Transcriptase enzyme (aka "Project Singularity")— will treat patients using gene therapy treatment to lengthen telomeres.
 Libella believes the lengthening telomeres is the key to treating and possibly curing Alzheimer's disease.
 Libella's' gene delivery system has been demonstrated as safe, with minimal adverse reactions in over 186 clinical trials.

-Bill Andrews, Ph.D. has been featured in Popular Science, The Today Show and numerous documentaries on the topic of life extension including, most recently, the movie The Immortalists in which he co-stars with Aubrey de Grey —one of the world's leading researchers on age-related diseases.
+Bill Andrews, Ph.D. has been featured in Popular Science, The Today Show and numerous documentaries on the topic of life extension including, most recently, the documentary The Immortalists in which he co-stars with Aubrey de Grey —one of the world's leading researchers on age-related diseases.
 Dr. Andrews is the principal discoverers of both the RNA and protein components of human telomerase.
 He is also a named inventor on over 50+ US-issued patents on telomerase and author of numerous scientific research studies published in peer-reviewed scientific journals.

 On why they decided to conduct its project outside the United States, Libella's President, Dr. Jeff Mathis, said, "Traditional clinical trials in the U.S. can take years and millions—or even billions—of dollars.
 The research and techniques that have been proven to work are ready now.
 We believe we have the scientist, the technology, the physicians, and the lab partners that are necessary to get this trial done faster —and at a lower cost— in Colombia."